 After paying the $47 entry fee & signing up to the Millionaire Methods system you do get access to the training as promised, but sadly, in my opinion, none of it lives up to the expectations that have been set.

 I mean you’re led to believe that you can sign up & start making thousands of dollars through this system but that’s simply not the case.
 You’re briefly taught the concepts of affiliate marketing & email marketing, then you’re pushed into signing up with a whole bunch of 3rd party services & after that you’re kinda left hanging.

-You’re told to sign up for web hosting, email marketing services, landing page builders & more… I mean yes, don’t get me wrong to run a successful business online these are things you need but other training companies like Wealthy Affiliate provide them to you for free as part of the service.
+You’re told to sign up for web hosting, email marketing services, landing page builders & more… I mean yes, don’t get me wrong to run a successful business online these are things you need but other training companies like Commission Academy provide them to you for free as part of the service.

 This in my opinion is a huge red flag & is the common trait of a scam.
 If the system really worked as promised then I’m sure you’ll agree that it wouldn’t be hard at all to get genuine testimonials from satisfied users.

-The program also uses underhand tactics to draw you in such as the use of fake Facebook testimonials & over-hyped claims which clearly aren’t true, something that makes me very skeptical indeed.
+The program also uses underhand tactics to draw you in such as the use of fake Facebook testimonials & over-hyped claims which clearly aren’t true, something that makes me very sceptical indeed.

 So overall you could see yourself losing much more than $47.

 My advice to you would be to avoid this system, I certainly won’t be recommending it & I’ll actually be giving it a huge thumbs down because in my opinion there’s no way that it will help you get started online.

 The sad truth is that unfortunately most of the programs promising to help you make money online are scams.
 I can say that confidently after exposing over 500+ of them here on this blog.